How Much Does a Bay Window Cost to Install?

 Bay windows typically increase a home’s value due to the augmentation of square footage.
 The overall curb appeal of a home is given a boost by the decorative exterior design and expanded room size.
 New window prices can usually be recovered up to 73 percent when it’s time to sell a house.

-Increased Natural Light
+Increased Natural Light and Room Size

 With multiple panes of glass, bay windows let in more natural light than a standard window.
 They provide a fantastic view of the outside and dramatically increase natural light from different angles.
+The interior of a room can feel more open and welcoming with a bay window.
+They increase the room size and add room for storage or extra seating.

 Bay windows furnish less obstructed views and provide views from different angles.
 Bay windows maximize the view to the outside, resulting in a panoramic field of vision.